Law Library Protocol

 - provide advice on legal procedure, court rules, or jurisdiction.

-In the interest of preserving the safety of our patrons and the integrity of our collections, the Law Library reserves the right to inspect all bags, packages, wrappings and similar items of patrons entering and leaving the premises.
+Security and Safety--In the interest of preserving the safety of our patrons and the integrity of our collections, the Law Library reserves the right to inspect all bags, packages, wrappings and similar items of patrons entering and leaving the premises.